Club Directory

 Mandate: SMP Wellness recognizes that a mentally, emotionally, and physically healthy medical student is essential to learning how to provide empathetic, safe, patient-centered care to our future patients.
 We acknowledge that the act of self-care and wellness requires continuous and conscious practice and aim to promote health and well-being among the SMP students through events and community building.

-Description: Our club provides a space to destress and foster a sense of community across all four years by offering activities such as movie nights, spa nights, breakfasts, yoga, paint nights, and workshops on strategies to de-stress, manage anxiety, and combat imposter syndrome in medical school.
+Description: Our club provides a space to destress and foster a sense of community across all four years by offering activities such as wellness/fitness workshops and social events that allow students to build community and support each other.

 Contact: smpwellness23@gmail.com